-Competency 6: Engage with Individuals, Families, Groups, Organizati ions, and Commu nities Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities

+Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
 Social workers value the importance of human relationships.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including: and individuals, families, groups, organizations, and communities.
+Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including: individuals, families, groups, organizations, and communities.
 Social workers understand strategies to engage diverse clients and constituencies to advance practice effectiveness.
 Social workers understand how their personal experiences and affective reactions may impact their ability to effectively engage with diverse clients and constituencies.
 Social workers value principles of relationship-building and inter-professional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.
-Instructions: For each category, mark the number which best reflects the student's level of achievement.

 Behavior 1 2 3 4 5 6.1 Apply knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
-6.2 Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies Comments regarding ratings:
+6.2 Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies